-Here is a list of the 10 most common types of IT help desk calls.
+Here is a list of 10 common types of IT help desk tickets.
 How does it compare to your list?

 1. I Need to Reset My Password

 Sometimes people simply forget their passwords, come back to work from a leave of absence to an expired password, or thought they knew their password, but were kicked off after three unsuccessful tries.
-Service desks that take phone requests have the burden of determining whether the person asking for a reset is who they say they are to prevent unauthorized access to the system through social engineering (people who fake their way onto the network through the IT help desk).
-Password resets via a self-service portal can save time and help prevent social engineering breaches.
+Service desks that take phone requests have the burden of determining whether the person asking for a reset is who they say they are to prevent unauthorized access to the system.
+Password resets via self-service can save time and help prevent security breaches.

 2. The Printer Is Down

-Some organizations require the IT help desk to be in charge of printer supplies to help keep costs under control.
-Also, printers can be colicky, and stop working, seemingly out of sheer cussedness.
+Some organizations require the IT help desk to oversee printer supplies to help keep costs under control.
+Printers can be aggravating and stop working unpredictably.
 When new employees need access to a network printer, they must often be granted that access via the IT service desk, which will install drivers and grant access.
+Driving them through the service portal for these requests will help you create an efficient workflow to resolve printer issues quickly.

-3. Adobe Reader Needs to be Updated … Again
+3. Adobe Acrobat Reader Needs to be Updated… Again

-In some organizations, end users don’t have administrative rights to change settings or do updates.
-Sometimes, end users need to update Java for graphics systems to work properly, and Adobe Reader releases updates all the time.
+In some organizations, employees don’t have administrative rights to change settings or execute updates.
+There are all kinds of updates that employees need, and one of the most common is Adobe Acrobat Reader.
 The move to cloud-based service desk software helps cut down on these calls, because updates are installed automatically.
+You can also release formal announcements and notifications of upcoming changes to software and/or applications through the portal.

 5. My Voicemail Password Needs to Be Reset

 Many service desks also deal with telecommunications issues.
 When someone moves to another physical location, the IT help desk helps them set up their voicemail on their new office extension.
-Additionally, with more organizations moving to VoIP Systems, help desks are often tasked with helping end users get set up on new VoIP systems.
+Additionally, with more organizations moving to VoIP systems, help desks are often tasked with helping employees configure new VoIP systems.
+Connecting employees with a simple solutions article might catch a lot of these requests before they’re submitted.

 6. The Network Is Slow

-When a network ranges over several floors of a building, or across multiple sites, there will be variation in access speeds, and this is particularly true when many business software apps are run from the cloud.
-Some problems are due to physical location relative to network nodes, or building materials affecting signal.
+When a network ranges over several floors of a building, or across multiple sites, there will be variation in access speeds, and this is particularly true when an organization uses multiple cloud-based software applications.
+Some problems are due to physical location relative to network nodes or building materials affecting signal.
 Network upgrades often make things temporarily slower in exchange for faster access upon upgrade completion.
+Plan and execute these changes with minimal service disruption through an appropriate IT change management process.

 7. I Can’t Access My Documents

-Sometimes documents “disappear,” and this understandably freaks end users out.
-With more documents being stored remotely, end users must learn to save documents simultaneously on local workstations and remotely.
+Sometimes documents “disappear,” and this understandably disturbs employees.
+With more documents stored remotely, employees must learn to save documents simultaneously on local workstations and remotely.
 This synchronization may run into problems, however.
-For example, when organizations change hardware or applications, end users need to know how to access their documents in the new hardware/software environment.
+For example, when organizations change hardware or applications, employees need to know how to access their documents in the new hardware/software environment.

-Most businesses have written policies concerning installation of third-party software on end user workstations.
+Most businesses have written policies concerning installation of third-party software on employee workstations.
 Installing third-party software that has not been approved can cause conflicts with previously-installed hardware and software, as well as security problems.
-To prevent these problems, many organizations deny administrative rights to end users wanting to install their own third-party software.
+To prevent these problems, many organizations deny administrative rights to employees wanting to install their own third-party software.
+In addition, we recommend tracking every detail about every device through a comprehensive IT asset management strategy.

 9. My Computer Froze

-Most people are used to their computers being on all the time, and when they get an unexplained freeze-up, they may submit an IT help desk ticket rather than doing a warm reboot or turning it off and on again.
+Some employees leave their computers on all day, and when they get an unexplained freeze-up, they may submit an IT help desk ticket rather than doing a warm reboot or restarting.
 Actual part failures are relatively rare, but when they happen, it’s up to the service desk to send a technician to make the hardware fix.
+Everyone is better off if the employee has tried some simple troubleshooting methods before requesting a hardware repair.

-When your IT service desk is run on leading IT service management software like Samanage, you have options for self-service portals, remote desktop access, knowledge base and mobile apps that make the service desk technician’s job a lot more convenient.
-Empowering service desk techs to work efficiently and empowering end users to solve some of their own problems are keys to better first call resolution rates and better time-to-resolution stats.
+When your IT service desk uses leading IT service management software like Samanage, you have options for self-service, remote desktop access, knowledge base, and mobile apps that make the service desk technician’s job far more convenient.
+Empowering service desk techs to work efficiently and empowering employees to solve some of their own problems are keys to better first touch resolution rates and better time-to-resolution stats, especially if your service desk supports BYOD employees.